-The guys recognise this early in the game, which is why women end up represented in the student chapter leadership well out of proportion to their real numbers.
-That carries over into our Society after that: when I became Branch Treasurer, our President was my first female student!
+The guys recognize this early in the game, which is why women end up represented in the student chapter leadership well out of proportion to their real numbers.
+That carries over into our Society after that: when I became Branch Treasurer, our President (who asked me to become an officer) was my first female student!
 (Lesson: treat people in life well on the way up, you’ll meet them again on the way down.)

 To put this in Biblical perspective, when God called Moses to lead the Israelites out of Egypt, one of the excuses Moses gave him was the following: